avajs/ava/docs/06-configuration.md

 Note that providing files on the CLI overrides the `files` option.

-When using AVA 3, provide the `babel` option (and install [`@ava/babel`](https://github.com/avajs/babel) as an additional dependency) to enable Babel compilation.

 Provide the `typescript` option (and install [`@ava/typescript`](https://github.com/avajs/typescript) as an additional dependency) for AVA to run tests written in TypeScript.

 ## Using `ava.config.*` files

 Rather than specifying the configuration in the `package.json` file you can use `ava.config.js`, `ava.config.cjs` or `ava.config.mjs` files.

-Note: AVA 3 recognizes `ava.config.mjs` files but refuses to load them.
-They work in AVA 4.

 To use these files:

 1. Your `package.json` must not contain an `ava` property (or, if it does, it must be an empty object)
 2. You must only have one `ava.config.*` file in any directory, so don't mix `ava.config.js` *and* `ava.config.cjs` files
-3. AVA 3 requires these files be in the same directory as your `package.json` file

-AVA 4 searches your file system for `ava.config.*` files.
+AVA searches your file system for `ava.config.*` files.
 First, when you run AVA, it finds the closest `package.json`.
 Starting in that directory it recursively checks the parent directories until it either reaches the file system root or encounters a `.git` file or directory.
 The first `ava.config.*` file found is selected.
 This allows you to use a single configuration file in a monorepo setup.

 ### `ava.config.js`

-AVA 4 follows Node.js' behavior, so if you've set `"type": "module"` you must use ESM, and otherwise you must use CommonJS.
+AVA follows Node.js' behavior, so if you've set `"type": "module"` you must use ESM, and otherwise you must use CommonJS.

-In AVA 3, for `ava.config.js` files you must use `export default`.
-You cannot use ["module scope"](https://nodejs.org/docs/latest-v12.x/api/modules.html#modules_the_module_scope).
-You cannot import dependencies.

 The default export can either be a plain object or a factory function which returns a plain object.
-Starting in AVA 4 you can export or return a promise for a plain object:
+You can export or return a promise for a plain object:

 ```js
 export default {